corinwagen/TrumpTweets/data.md

 We will also train on a new response variable: the yield curve (which we will calculate as the difference between the 10 year and two year US bond interest rates and is seen as presaging recession).

-To arrive at a rough measure of volatility, we took the difference between the highest and lowest value each day (for 10 year US Treasury bonds) (Figure 9).
+To arrive at a rough measure of volatility, we took the difference between the highest and lowest value each day (for 10 year US Treasury bonds) (Figure 15).

 ![](assets/img/image5.png)

-**Figure 9**: Daily delta for 10 year US Treasury bonds.
+**Figure 15**: Daily delta for 10 year US Treasury bonds.

 #### Other:

-In addition to stocks and bonds, we will also investigate the effect of the tweets on other potentially relevant economic responses: gold, oil, bitcoin, and the foreign exchange rates of the US dollar against the currencies of Canada, China, Mexico, and Russia (Figure 10).
+In addition to stocks and bonds, we will also investigate the effect of the tweets on other potentially relevant economic responses: gold, oil, bitcoin, and the foreign exchange rates of the US dollar against the currencies of Canada, China, Mexico, and Russia (Figure 16).

 ![](assets/img/image10.png)

-**Figure 10**: Foreign exchange rates.
+**Figure 16**: Foreign exchange rates.

+#### Train/Test Split:

+To avoid issues of continuity and causality (especially with lookback predictors), we decided to perform a chronological train/test split, with the last ~95 days of our dataset serving as the test set (complicated somewhat by varying gaps between train and test as the size of lookback increased).

+This lead to approximately *n*=590 for the training set and *n*=95 for the test set, which, although small, was sufficient to fit simple neural networks to.